unoplatform/uno/doc/articles/features/custom-fonts.md

 ## Fonts preloading on WebAssembly

-On Wasm platform, fonts files are loaded by the browser and can take some time to load, resulting in a performance degradation and potential flickering when the font is actually available for rendering.
+On Wasm platform, fonts files are loaded by the browser and can take some time to load, resulting in performance degradation and potential flickering when the font is actually available for rendering.
 In order to prevent this, it is possible to instruct the browser to preload the font before the rendering:

 ``` csharp
 // Preloading of font families on Wasm.
 Add this before the Application.Start() in the Program.cs